Why Adult Basic Education?

 Michigan has also increased graduation requirements for all high school students of any age so that all graduates may have the skills that today's jobs and colleges demand.

 Warren Woods Adult & Community Education believes students can learn and want to be successful.
-For many students, foundational classes such as Adult Basic Education will help them achieve success.
+For many adults, foundational classes such as Adult Basic Education will help them achieve success.

 Who qualifies for Adult Basic Education?

-• Adults aged 20 years or older who lack basic skills
+- Adults aged 18 years or older (as of July 1st of the school year) who lack basic skills in English and/or math

-• Adults with or without a high school diploma or GED, if lacking basic skills
+- Adults with or without a high school diploma or equivalency certificate, if lacking basic skills

 What are "basic skills"?